The Beginner's Guide to Rabbit Care

 - Discharge around the eyes or saliva around the mouth

-You should consult your vet for further advice if you notice any of these signs in your rabbit – and remember, they can be very subtle changes.
+If you notice any of these signs in your rabbit, you should consult your vet for further advice— and remember, they can be very subtle changes.

 - Please check your front teeth and nails at least once a week, as they can grow very quickly.
 If you notice either of these parts is overgrown or misaligned, consult your vet.

-- Skin and fur and also applying parasite protection as advised by your vet (usually monthly as with the Advantage Spot On Flea Treatment for Small Dogs, Cats and Rabbits).
+- Skin and fur, and parasite protection as advised by your vet (usually monthly, as with the Advantage Spot-On Flea Treatment for Rabbits).

-- You should also groom your rabbit’s coat regularly and more during moulting seasons.
-If you're unsure how, speak with your vet.
+- You should also groom your rabbit’s coat regularly, especially during moulting seasons if you're unsure how, speak with your vet.

-- Providing them with a high-fibre diet and plenty of things to chew on such as grass, leafy vegetables and nuggets.
+- Provide them with a high-fibre diet and plenty of things to chew on, such as grass, leafy vegetables, and nuggets.

 - Provide safe and suitable toys for them to chew on that don’t have any small parts that could be a choking hazard.
 The best toys, such as small pet chew sticks and other gnawing toys, should have smooth edges and be naturally sourced.

 Rabbits are incredibly active, playful, and inquisitive pets, and a big part of keeping them healthy is ensuring they have the space and opportunity to exercise properly throughout the day.
-The best way to do this is by having a permanent fixture on their enclosure that gives them optimum space to run and hop to their heart's content whenever they choose or let them have free-range of a bunny-safe room or even the whole house (if rabbit-proofed).
-However, if giving them full access to this space isn’t possible because you keep your rabbits indoors or, for their safety, they are closed into their sleeping quarters at night then you need to make sure they are given access to this space during their most active times:
+The best way to do this is by having a permanent fixture on their enclosure that gives them optimum space to run and hop to their heart's content whenever they choose, or let them have free range of a bunny-safe room or even the whole house (if rabbit-proofed).
+However, if giving them full access to this space isn’t possible because you keep your rabbits indoors or, for their safety, they are closed into their sleeping quarters at night, then you need to make sure they are given access to this space during their most active times, which are:

 - Early morning